 Saturday & Sunday 9 AM – 8 PM

-The walkway is closed on the 1st of May.
+The walkway is closed on the 1st of May, which is May Day in France.
 Although opening times tend to operate throughout the year for the actual passage, individual shops operate their own opening hours and may well be closed during Sundays and on special events days, such as Bastille Day.

 Attractions worth visiting close to Passage Pommeraye

 Often said to be one of the best chocolatiers in Nantes, this mouthwatering shop offers all kinds of sweet delights.
 Step inside and you’ll soon discover a vintage store selling traditional sweets, as well as more contemporary concoctions served with a modern twist.

 Hands down, my favourite bookshop in Nantes is that of Coiffard.
 Celebrating its centenary year of operation this year, wander into this independent store and you’ll soon discover a fantastic selection of books, all stored in wooden cases stacked from floor to ceiling.
 And for the discerning traveller, Coiffard also offers a fantastic selection of travel books, including plenty about Nantes.

 If you’re interested in doing an adventurous activity during your time in Nantes, then you might consider booking a segway tour like this one.
 Ride past attractions such as Château des ducs de Bretagne and the Gothic style cathedral, all with a local guide.